• Skip to primary navigation

 • Add water to a medium-sized pot and allow it to come to a boil then add the monk fruit sweetener.
 Reduce the heat to medium, stir and allow to dissolve.

-½ cup monk fruit sweetener (optional), 10 cups water
+½ cup sugar or monk fruit sweetener (optional), 10 cups water

 • Add the hibiscus leaves, ginger, orange peel, cinnamon sticks, and star anise (optional).
 Cover and allow to simmer for 30 minutes, stirring from time to time.